Feeling Tired? Try Ashwagandha!

 Ashwagandha is generally a very well-tolerated medicinal plant with most people never experiencing negative reactions, however, some people may want to avoid it.

 A few general negative reactions that some people may experience include constipation, loose stools, and vomiting.
 Those negative reactions are typically from people taking too much ashwagandha too quickly.
 Of course, stop taking ashwagandha if you experience any of those issues from it.
-Please avoid ashwagandha if you fall under any of the below categories.

 As always, if you are taking any medication or have any serious health condition, then it is always advisable to consult your health provider to ensure that you won’t experience any negative effects from taking something new.